darkstar/darkstar.github.io/_posts/2021-11-15-k3s-on-raspberypi-at-home-part4.md

     app: wordpress
     tier: frontend
 {% endhighlight %}

+Did you know that you can apply manifests (aka.
+YAML files) in any order, and Kubernetes will take care of all your dependencies?
+So let's start with the service first, this time:

+    pi@raspberrypi:~ $ kubectl apply -f wp-wordpress-service.yaml
+    service/wordpress created

 Since we do not yet have an app that matches this services's selector, it will wait until it can find one.
 So now let's look at the deployment, `wp-wordpress-deployment.yaml`: